doughsay/room.js/doc/CUSTOMIZING.md

-# Organizing and customizing your world objets
+# Organizing and customizing your world objects

 This guide is intended for administrators and game builders, when setting up their initial instance for their own game based on the RoomJS MUD/MOO game engine.